suman7772/Vibe-coding-Personal-Tracker-CLI-/README.md

 🚀 How to Run
 1. Open your terminal or PowerShell.
 2. Navigate to the project folder.
-3. Then use the command python app.py to activate
+3. Then use the command python app.py to activate the code.